-Scalability problems surface when an application runs well until users begin to work with it more intensively.
+Scalability problems surface when an application runs well until users work with the application more intensively.
 For a client-server application, this might happen when the number of users increases.
 For a standalone application, this might happen after numerous text manipulations or mathematical computations.
 These can be labeled as scalability problems.
 As the scale of the work done by the application increases, performance degrades.